mass0n30/RetroGameAtlas/README.md

   - Populate more Wii games, populate PSP titles and atari 2600 ?
   - adding MVP features, user features
   - Typography improvements, especially on gameDetails page (font for paragraphs, headers, giving icons more stroke width over text labels? etc)
+  - put social links in a popout from clicking a share Icon on gamedetail page ( next to heart icon )
+  - !Add Related Games Section in Game Details

 TODO:

+  -! clear filter is on indication, adding a toggle module displaying what filters are on?
+      (upon a search user should know filters are on clearly, so can reset if they are on and not correct results)
+  - double check over loading and mounting upon navigation in details, add minimal fade ins for game details

   Mobile:
     - outside of design responsiveness for mobile viewports, android chrome, ect. browsers have stricter security, adding credentials to session headers needed.